bfinan/Persuasion/README.md

-# persuasion
+# Persuasion

-the card game Persuasion
+Persuasion, a new hidden role card game